The eight post in The Education of a Writer (TEW) series.

 I wanted a job.
 My wife already worked there.
 It seemed like an easy in … as long as they would promote me when a writing position opened.
 They promised as much.

-As video proofreader I zipped through videos to proof the ads, critical points, Bible verses that went across the screen.
+As video proofreader I zipped through videos to proof the ads, critical points, and verses from the New Testament books zoomed across the screen.

 “You don’t stop being God’s child when you mess up.
 God knows your heart and He loves you.”